 The Census of 1901 records the family living at ‘Rear Yacht’ Northop.
 Head of the household was Thomas Marsh 46 a Stone Mason who had been born near Sheffield.
 His wife Mary was 42 she hailed from Altringham in Cheshire.
 Their listed children were James 17 an Apprentice Joiner, Arthur 15 was working on a farm, Chas was 13, Thomas 11, Herbert 8, Amy 5, Fred and Reginald 8 months.

 The next census of 1911 placed the family in Northop Flintshire.
 Mary Marsh 52, was by then a widow and Head of the household.
 Her son Arthur was 25 and was, like his late father, a Monumental Mason.
+Arthur was also killed in the war and he is named on Northop’s memorial.
+(Follow the link to read his story).
 Wilson was 21 an Ironworker, Herbert was 18 and was a clerk in the brickworks.
 Amy was 15 and Fred 13.

 Herbert married Annie Williams from Sychdyn in the December Quarter of 1914.
 (District Holywell, Vol 11b, Page 393).
 They had two daughters, Rosalind and Nellie.